inet-framework/simulte/README.md

   which is Control Plane so not implemented)
 - handovers not implemented (no X2-based handover, that is; S1-based handover would require an S-GW model)

-You might also have a look at the 4GSim project (http://github.com/4gsim/4Gsim) which concentrates on simulating other aspects of LTE, namely, control plane and backhaul.

 Using the configuration editor